 - Community Solar/House Bill 531 and Senate Bill 705 are bi-partisan proposals that would allow Pennsylvania businesses and residents to benefit from community solar projects.
 This market-growing policy permits people to share in the direct benefit from a solar installation, even if the panels are not on their property.
 Support Community Solar today!

 - Electric Vehicles/Senate Bill 596 is bi-partisan legislation that would accelerate the deployment of charging infrastructure to support the growing number of electric vehicles owners in Pennsylvania.

 - Energy Efficiency/Senate Bill 232 and House Bill 193 are bi-partisan proposals that would increase energy efficiency investment across Pennsylvania by removing the caps on efficiency spending for Act 129 utility programs.
 This action would allow for a greater menu of energy-efficiency retrofits and drive deeper savings for customers.

 - 30% Renewable Energy by 2030/Senate Bill 600 is a bipartisan proposal to increase Pennsylvania’s clean energy goals from the current level (8% by 2021) to 30% by 2030.
 Boosting this standard will encourage smart, market-based solutions to deploy distributed generation sources (like solar energy) and advance opportunities for modernizing the power grid by exploring the potential of energy storage technologies.

-- Market Choice Act/Reducing Methane Emissions The Pennsylvania Department of Environmental Protection is expected to propose new rules to cut emissions from existing oil and gas facilities.
+- Reducing Methane Emissions/The Pennsylvania Department of Environmental Protection will soon propose new rules to cut emissions from existing oil and gas facilities.
 These new requirements are expected to result in lower emissions of methane, a powerful greenhouse gas.

 Natural Climate Solutions